revisit-studies/reVISit-studies.github.io/tutorials.md

 The study metadata defines elements such as the study title, authors, and description.
 The title and description are shown on the landing page when you have multiple studies.
 The other fields are hidden to the user, but are saved to the database with participant tracking information.
 This allows you to see which version of the study a participant took.

+For more detailed documentation on the study metadata, check out the [documentation](/typedoc/interfaces/StudyMetadata.html).

 ```
 {
     ...